 Nestled along the border with Germany, the Alsace is one of France’s most unique regions.
-When I was planning a European rail trip, it seemed like the perfect place to start – and I think I might have found a new contender for my favourite French city.
-Strasbourg has a beautiful riverside setting, buildings which are straight out of a fairytale and that unusual combination of French and German influences.
+When I was planning a European rail trip, the region’s capital Strasbourg seemed like the perfect place to start.
+Strasbourg has a beautiful riverside setting, buildings straight out of a fairytale and that unusual mix of French and German influences.
 It’s small enough to be able to walk around but big enough to have plenty of places to eat and drink – and come winter it goes totally over-the-top as a Christmas wonderland.
-So here are some of my favourite things to see and do in Strasbourg.
+So here are my favourite things to do in Strasbourg.

 Wander the streets of Petite-France

-Strasbourg’s Petite-France district is its historic heart – with its narrow streets of half-timbered houses lining the canalside, decked out with colourful baskets of flowers.
+The Petite-France district is Strasbourg’s historic heart – with its narrow streets of half-timbered houses lining the canalside, decked out with colourful baskets of flowers.
 Originally the houses here were built for tanners, fishermen and millers, but today you’re more likely to find restaurants, hotels and gift shops.
-Despite being busy it’s a really charming place to wander around the backstreets or stop for a drink along the waterfront.
+Despite being busy it’s still a really charming place to wander around the backstreets or stop for a drink along the waterfront.

 One of the best views of Petite-France is from the terrace on top of the Barrage Vaubin, a 17th-century weir.
 From there you get a great view of the covered bridges – which slightly confusingly haven’t been covered for the last 300 years.
 There are also four square stone towers, which are all that’s left of the 14th-century ramparts that were built to protect the city.